mohclips/k5-ansible-modules/README.md

 ### clouds.y(a)ml / secure.y(a)ml
 See the example files in Examples/clouds.yml and Examples/secure.yml.example

+### openstacksdk - IMPORTNAT

+**Note:** From Ansible v2.6+ the openstack communications library is the openstaksdk.

+The openstacksdk library uses the volume version API call which is not supported by the current version of K5 (as of August 2018).
+Thus any calls to the Ansible `os_volume` module will fail.
+The only way around this is write a `k5_volume` module that does not call the version API call.  **Pull requests accepted :)**

 ### shade - IMPORTANT

-The python shade library needs to be at or below 1.13.2
+The python shade library needs to be at or below 1.13.2 - **When you are using Ansible <= 2.5**

 This is because K5 API does not support the GET / request to the image endpoint as per https://developer.openstack.org/api-ref/image/versions/index.html